Theodor Benfey: Early life and education

-Theodor showed exceptional talent for languages, and the Hebrew he studied with his father had given him a taste for philology.
-At the age of 16, Benfey began studies at the University of Göttingen, where he studied Greek and Latin languages under Ludolph Dissen and Otfried Müller.
-In 1827, he traveled to Munich, where he studied under Friedrich Wilhelm Thiersch.
-He returned to Göttingen, where he defended in thesis, titled De Liguris.
-His defense was successful, and he was granted his Ph.D. at the age of 19.
+Theodor showed exceptional talent for languages, and the Hebrew he studied with his father gave him a taste for philology.
+At the age of 16, Benfey began studies at the University of Göttingen, where he studied Greek and Latin languages under Ludolf Dissen and Otfried Müller.
+In 1827, he travelled to Munich, where he studied under Friedrich Wilhelm Thiersch.
+He returned to Göttingen, where he defended his thesis titled De Liguris.
+His defense was successful and he was granted his Ph.D. at the age of 19.
 He immediately began working towards a university teaching license.
 In 1830, he successfully presented his dissertation, Observationes ad Anacreontis Fragmenta Genuina, and was granted a venia legendi, or license to teach university courses.

+Career

 Benfey began his teaching career that year in the city of Frankfurt, where he worked and lived for two years.
 He then took up a position in Heidelberg, where he remained for two years as well.
 These were to be the last paid teaching position that Benfey would have for nearly 14 years.
 In 1834, he returned to his home-town of Göttingen, where he took up a position at his alma mater, the University of Göttingen.
 He worked at the university as a privat-docent, a lecturer who is unpaid and untenured.
 It is likely that he lived with family during this time, as he had no means of income for quite some time.
 He searched unsuccessfully for paid work, even looking so far as France.